How do trigger work¶

 Triggers support two types of activators:

-Time event activator simply checks if Conditions match.
-This is the same behavior as Action-based activator’s „Always” mode.
+This activator simply checks if conditions match.
+This is the same behavior as action-based activator’s “always” mode.

 When creating a trigger, choose activator here: